How to Overcome Doubt and Find Your Calling as a Writer

 Doubt lurks along every step of the writing process.

 Are you planning a new story?
-Prepare for Doubt to tell you that the story is dumb, no one will like it, and that you aren’t good enough to write it anyway.
+Prepare for Doubt to tell you that the story is dumb, no one will like it, and you aren’t good enough to write it anyway.

 Are you in the middle of a story?
-Prepare for Doubt to criticize every choice you’re making and tempt you to quit early, or not even keep writing at all.
+Prepare for Doubt to criticize every choice you’re making and tempt you to quit early.

 Perhaps you’ve finished a story.
-Know that Doubt will remind you that the story sucks, no one wants to read it, and that if you have to revise or rewrite any of it, it’s because you’re horrible and never should have written it in the first place.
+Doubt will remind you that the story sucks, no one wants to read it, and that if you have to revise or rewrite any of it, it’s because you’re horrible and never should have written it in the first place.

 This is the voice of Doubt.